Stress in language is a property of most words but emphasis is an add-on with a specific message

 (b) *I believe that for the Germans they are maybe more surprised (by English football custom) as they have a good winter break.

 Many English speakers would, I am sure, simply say the Germans are instead of the underlined words, leaving the listener to recognise the contrast from the following comparative adjective more surprised.
-However, if additional wording is considered necessary, one could add after the Germans for their part or in particular or on the other hand or themselves (see 143.
+However, if additional wording is considered necessary, one could add after the Germans for their part or in particular or on the other hand or, in certain cases, themselves (see 143.
 Problems Using “-self” Words).

 A similar solution can be used with the following further example